SmCTwelve/f1-bot/README.md

 Data is sourced from [Ergast API](https://ergast.com/mrd/) and official F1 timing data (through [FastF1](https://github.com/theOehrly/Fast-F1)) and is typically updated within a few hours of a session.

 Ergast considers the _"last"_ round to be the last **complete** race weekend.
 Therefore, when using commands with the default `round` in the middle of a race weekend - e.g. to view qualifying results on a Saturday - the results will refer to the previous round.
 However, you can still specify the name or number of the `round` in question to get results for the current race weekend if they are available.

-Data is based on quick laps with a threshold of 105%.
-This means that some compounds may not appear on the graph even if they were used in the race because the times were too slow.
-Additionally, track conditions, incidents and weather will influence the accuracy of the tyre life metrics.